TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 For whatever reason, the directions from in App Center state to run the command in terminal on your LOCAL machine to run the tests in App Center.
 Well that is incredibly **L-A-M-E**.
 We don't want to do stuff.
 We want the machines to do the stuff for us.
 Ya know, automation?

-Good news, that command can be run as part of your build pipeline by writing a really small post-build script.
-It really only needs to contain that one line, and with the help of a guy that failed **34** times at it, you should do just fine.
+Good news - that command can be run as part of any Debug build pipeline by writing a tiny post-build bash script.
+It really only needs to contain that one line, and with the help of a guy that failed **34** times at it, you have nothing to worry about.
+(Note: UI tests can only be run on Debug builds.)

 Here is the App Center CLI (Command Line Interface) command that you need to put in the script:
 ```bash
 appcenter test run uitest --app $appName --devices $deviceSetName --app-path $APPCENTER_OUTPUT_DIRECTORY/Pickster.ipa --test-series $testSeriesName --locale "en_US" --build-dir $APPCENTER_SOURCE_DIRECTORY/Pickster.UITests/bin/Debug --uitest-tools-dir $APPCENTER_SOURCE_DIRECTORY/packages/Xamarin.UITest.*/tools --token $appCenterLoginApiToken
 ```

 Note that this command has 8 parameters, instead of the wimpy 6 in the command that App Center generated for you.
-The extras are crucial, and are
+The extras are crucial, and are:

 ```bash
 --uitest-tools-dir